Skip to navigation Skip to content Skip to subnav

 • § 3523.
 Repealed.
 1995, No. 188, § 4.

-(a) A child care facilities financing program is established to facilitate the development and expansion of child care facilities in the State.
-The Program shall be administered by the Department for Children and Families.
+(a) An early childhood services financing program is established to facilitate the development and expansion of early childhood service programs in the State.
+This financing program shall be administered by the Department for Children and Families.

-(b) The Program shall be supported from a special fund, to be known as the “Building Bright Spaces for Bright Futures Fund,” referred to in this section as “the Bright Futures Fund,” hereby created for this purpose to be administered by the Commissioner for Children and Families.
-Subject to approvals required by 32 V.S.A § 5, the Fund may accept gifts and donations from any source, and the Commissioner may take appropriate actions to encourage contributions and designations to the account, including publicizing explanations of the purposes of the Fund and the uses to which the Bright Futures Fund has been or will be applied.
+(b) The “Building Bright Futures Fund,” referred to in this section as “the Fund,” is hereby created for this purpose to be administered by the Commissioner for Children and Families.
+Subject to approvals required by 32 V.S.A. § 5, the Fund may accept gifts and donations from any source, and the Commissioner may take appropriate actions to encourage contributions and designations to the Fund, including publicizing explanations of the purposes of the Fund and the uses to which the Fund has been or will be applied.

 • § 3541.
 Scholarships for current early childhood providers